Stuart BeatchVertical Divider

 |

-Heidi Buhler has her Masters in Music Education from Gordon College in Massachusetts with a focus on Music Learning Theory, which was pioneered by Dr. Edward E. Gordon.
-With no prior band training, Buhler was hired nearly a decade ago to restart a mummified band program at Eugene Reimer Middle School in Abbotsford BC.
-Before learning about Music Learning Theory, teaching band was inefficient and unsustainable as the majority of the students did not have prior experience in any form of music making, including singing.
+With no prior concert band training, Buhler was hired nearly a decade ago to restart a dormant band program at Eugene Reimer Middle School in Abbotsford BC.
+Before learning about Music Learning Theory, teaching band was inefficient and unsustainable as the majority of the students did not have prior music making experience in any form including singing.
 Providing students with the building blocks of music as a language revolutionized the program into a thriving and highly capable community of young musicians.
 Buhler has long since wished to share these vital tools with other teachers on the West Coast.
+Buhler enjoys rock climbing during her spare time to keep her cool. |

 Dr. Jared BurrowsVertical Divider